dcl-docs/dcl-docs-website/content/home/curriculum.md

 direct_to = "https://dcl-docs.github.io/curriculum/"
 +++

-Curriculum for the most recent offering of the Data Challenge Lab
+Readings for the Data Challenge Lab